Leak: Types

-Types of leak openings include a puncture, gash, rust or other corrosion hole, very tiny pinhole leak (possibly in imperfect welds), crack or microcrack, or inadequate sealing between components or parts joined.
+Types of leak openings include a puncture, gash, rust or other corrosion hole, very tiny "pinhole leak" (possibly in imperfect welds), crack or microcrack, or inadequate sealing between components or parts joined.
 When there is a puncture, the size and shape of the leak can often be seen, but in many other cases, the size and shape of the leak opening may not be so obvious.
 In many cases, the location of a leak can be determined by seeing material drip out at a certain place, although the leak opening itself is not obvious.
 In some cases, it may be known or suspected there is a leak, but even the location of the leak is not known.
 Since leak openings are often irregular shapes or extended cracks, leaks are sometimes sized by the leakage rate, as in volume of fluid leaked per time, rather than the size of the opening.

 Common types of leaks for many people include leaks in vehicle tires, which allows air to leak out and results in flat tires, and leaks in containers, which spills the contents.
 Leaks can occur or develop in many different kinds of household, building, vehicle, marine, aircraft, or industrial fluid systems, whether the fluid is a gas or liquid.
 Leaks in vehicle hydraulic systems such as brake or power steering lines could cause loss of brake or power steering fluid, resulting in failure of the brakes, power steering, or other hydraulic system.
 Also possible are leaks of engine coolant—particularly in the radiator and at the water pump seal, transmission fluid, motor oil, and refrigerant in the air conditioning system.
 Some of these vehicle fluids have different colors to help identify the type of leaking fluid.

 Batteries are at risk of leakage, because their operation inherently involves chemical corrosion.
 A zinc-carbon battery is an example of a commonly-seen leaking component; the electrolytes inside the cell sometimes leak out of the cell casing and cause damage to an electronic appliance.

-Water leaks occur when there is damage to the water supply system or wastewater system on a property that causes a drip or flow to release.
+Water leaks occur when there is damage to the water supply system or wastewater system that causes water to release.
+For water suppliers, leakage is defined as the amount of water that enters the supply system but is not ultimately provided to customers.

 Gas leaks, e.g. in natural gas lines allow flammable and potentially explosive gas to leak out, resulting in a hazardous situation.
-Leaks of refrigerant may occur in refrigerators or air conditioning systems, large and small.
+Leaks of refrigerant may occur in refrigerators or air conditioning systems.